-According to reports, voke, the first e-cigarette licensed in the UK in September 2014, has been criticized for spreading inaccurate facts about e-cigarettes in marketing activities.
+According to reports, voke, the first e-cigarettes licensed in the UK in September 2014, has been criticized for spreading inaccurate facts about e-cigarettes in marketing activities.

 Voke is a new type of tobacco equipment.
 Its operation principle is quite different from the current electronic cigarette.
 Voke delivers nicotine through the way similar to asthma respirator, which can quickly relieve people's desire for nicotine without heating, burning and steam generation.